-4 shot at illegal Capitol Hill street racing event early Sunday
+4 shot at illegal Capitol Hill street racing event

-Two men and two women were shot early Sunday morning during an “illegal street racing event” on Capitol Hill, near Broadway and East Pike Street, per Seattle Police.
+Two men and two women were shot early Sunday morning during an “illegal street racing event” on Capitol Hill, near Broadway and East Pike Street, per Seattle Police Department.

-One of the women is in critical condition at Harborview Medical Center, said the police.
+One of the women, who is in her 20s or 30s, police said, is in critical condition at Harborview Medical Center.
 The other three were treated for non-life-threatening gunshot wounds, with two of the victims showing up at Harborview on their own.
+The other victims were a female in her late teens to early 20s, a male in his late 20s and a male in his late 40s to early 50s, said police.

 No suspects have been identified.

 Police said that around 1:30 a.m.
-Sunday they responded to a report of a large crowd and vehicles being driven recklessly at Broadway and Pike.

-The street racing took place just outside the fences of this weekend’s Capitol Hill Block Party, which on Saturday night was scheduled to end at midnight.
+Sunday they responded to a report of a large crowd and vehicles being driven recklessly at Broadway and Pike, just outside the fences of this weekend’s Capitol Hill Block Party, which on Saturday night was scheduled to end at midnight.

 “Initial attempts to disband the crowd were met with resistance,” noted a police blog post.
 Officers remained in the area.